bardr98/simple-pong-game/README.md

 # simple-pong-game
-Simple pong game for beginners in python.

-This is a simple pong game in python using turtle library.
+Simple pong game for beginners in python using turtle library.

-The code is written without using object oriented programming.